GabrielAlmeidaFlores/AWS-Certified-Associate/Infrastructure as Code (CloudFormation)/README.md

 The `AWS::CloudFormation::WaitCondition` resource is used to pause the execution of a CloudFormation stack until a specified number of success signals are received within a given timeout period.
 This is useful when you need to ensure that an external process or resource initialization completes before proceeding with further stack creation.

+> [!IMPORTANT]
+> Use `CreationPolicy` when you need a simple, automated way to ensure an EC2 instance or Auto Scaling group is fully set up before continuing stack creation, typically with `cfn-signal` in a startup script.
+Use `AWS::CloudFormation::WaitCondition` when you need to pause stack creation for manual approvals, third-party service integrations, or external processes, and when waiting for multiple success signals from different sources (like EC2 instances, Lambda functions, or external APIs).
+This provides more control, especially when signals cannot be sent using `cfn-signal` and the process happens outside an EC2 instance.

 Key Properties:

 - **Handle (required)**: A reference to an AWS::CloudFormation::WaitConditionHandle, which provides a pre-signed URL for signaling.